Megam language

 Megam is one of the Garo dialects in Garo Hills and And in Khasi Hills which is a part of Sino-Tibetan language spoken in Mymensingh and in Kalmakanda subdistrict, Netrokona district, Mymensingh division, Bangladesh.
 It is a sub-language of Garo and it is closely related to Garo, but has been strongly influenced by Khasian languages, to the extent that it is only 7–9% lexically similar to A’being, the neighboring Garo dialect, but 60% similar to the Khasian language Lyngngam.
 Lyngngam are also a part of Megam tribe.
 Lynngam people in Khasi Hills after prolonged exposure to Khasi traditions and customs have adopted a Khasi Identity.

-Garo Language has many Dialects and among them is Me.gam dialect.
-Some Me.gam People identify also as a Clan and Use Me.gam name as a Surname.
-Me.gam clan identity their surnames as Me.gam Sangma or Megam Momin which differs from region to region.
+Some Megam People identify also as a clan and use Megam name as a Surname.
+Megam clan identify their surnames as Megam Sangma or Megam Momin which differs from region to region.